StanJulia/Stan.jl/docs/src/INTRO.md

 The use of the underlying method packages in StanJulia, i.e. StanSample.jl (the primary workhorse package), StanOptimize.jl, StanVariational.jl, StanQuap.jl and DiffEqBayesStan.jl are (or will be) illustrated in Stan.jl and in a much broader context in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia).

 Stan.jl is not the only Stan mcmc option in Julia.
-Valid other options are PyCall.jl/PyStan and StanRun.jl.
+Other options are PyCall.jl/PyStan and StanRun.jl.
 In addition, Julia provides other, pure Julia, mcmc options such as DynamicHMC.jl, Turing.jl and Mamba.jl.

 On a very high level, a typical workflow for using Stan.jl looks like: